digitaltrails/vdu_controls/README.md

 > as a daily-driver.
 If you want the latest features, download from master.
 > That being said, a download of trunk may sometimes be less stable than downloading
 > one of the formal [releases](https://github.com/digitaltrails/vdu_controls/releases)
-> or installing one of the packages that are available in various distros.
+> or installing one of the distro packages.

 Dependencies
 ------------